mjkloeckner/arduino-bare-metal-blink/README.md

 # Arduino Bare Metal Blink Example

-This is a simple arduino program to blink the built-in led
+Very simple program to blink the built-in led of an arduino without using any external libraries only one C file `main.c`

 ## Dependencies